Dwolla/dwolla-v2-csharp/README.md

 client.DeleteAsync<object>(url, null);
 ```

-### Example app
+### Example App

 Take a look at the
 [Example Application](https://github.com/Dwolla/dwolla-v2-csharp/tree/master/ExampleApp) for
-examples on how to use the available models to call the API.
-Set your DWOLLA_APP_KEY and
+examples on how to use the available C# models to call the Dwolla API.
+Before you can begin using the app, however, you will need to specify a `DWOLLA_APP_KEY` and
-DWOLLA_APP_SECRET environment variables to run the CLI app.
+`DWOLLA_APP_SECRET` environment variable.

 ## Changelog